• Skip to primary navigation

 #4.
 Look for a study partner

 Most students find it useful to find a study partner.
-Studying with a friend also preparing for SAT allows for collaboration and discussion.
+Studying with a friend and also preparing for the SAT allows for collaboration and discussion.
 When creating your study plan, check with other friends to determine if you can coordinate study sessions.

 However, if you tend to socialize more than study when you are around others, stick to an independent study plan.
 If you do choose to study with a partner, choose someone with whom you are likely to stay on task.